Returning to Ireland

 Irish language classes are compulsory at secondary level with the exemption for children who were educated outside Ireland up to 11 years of age.

-School year generally starts September and ends June.
+The school year generally starts September and ends June.
 Your child may be able to enter during school year but note that waiting lists can be long.

 To access student grants / free fees at third level, the student must have lived in Ireland for three of the last five years.